 We booked the 8:30am time slot but were a little late as we didn’t factor in the 2.7km walk from the car parking area to the start.
 Make sure you give around 20-30 mins to reach it.

 The El Caminito Del Rey trail is 5km in length and is a super easy walk.
 There are no uphills and it’s pretty much flat all the way.

 On the way to Granada, we stopped by at Antequera for lunch.
-It was a 35 minute drive from the car park at El Caminito Del Rey and we went to a restaurant called Cerveceria Casa Diego which was outside the city centre so lots of parking and filled with only locals inside.
+It was a 35 minute drive from the car park at El Caminito Del Rey.
+We went to a restaurant called Cerveceria Casa Diego which was outside the city centre so there was lots of parking and filled with only locals inside.

 We shared a bottle of red wine and shared the iberico jamon, cheese, patata bravas, the aubergine with honey (a specialty in the region), the fried calamari, croquettas and the octopus (highlight!).
 Everything was delicious and we were stuffed!